 This Egg, Biscuits and Gravy Overnight Bake is hearty and delicious.
 It’s a hearty breakfast casserole recipe that is sure to please the whole family.
 While this post is sponsored by DairyPure, all opinions and the yummy breakfast recipe are my own.

 Breakfast on the weekend is a big deal in our house.
 It’s the time we gather around the table with nowhere to rush off too.
 Breakfast is the time that there are no homework deadlines, bedtime isn’t quickly approaching, and everyone is in a good mood…after mom and dad have their cup of coffee, of course ;).
 Sunday breakfasts are made to share with family and friends.
 Sunday morning is when we have our neighbors and their kids over and we all have breakfast together.
 It’s the one day a week that we can all enjoy each others company and catch up on life.
 I love creating a new breakfast for us adults, while the kids are insistent on pancakes 😉

-The sausage gravy is easy to make, in fact, it is ready in about 10 minutes.
+The sausage gravy for this breakfast casserole is easy to make, in fact, it is ready in about 10 minutes.

-The egg mixture is also simple, only needing a few main ingredients as well.
+The egg mixture for this delicious biscuits and gravy casserole is also simple, only needing a few main ingredients.

 You will quarter the refrigerated biscuits while your sausage is browning, or after even.
 I recommend doing this with a pizza cutter, but scissors would work too.

 Once everything is prepped, you start the layering process.
 First, layer the quartered biscuits.